linking123/linking123/README.md

 ### Hi there 👋

-I'm a Java full stack developer, and I'd like to make some contributions for Java open source and share some thoughts on my blog and github.
+I'm a full stack developer, and I'd like to make some contributions for open source and share some thoughts on my blog and github.

 I'm work and lives in Hefei.

+I am finding remote job.

 ### Find me